 - When Brad is incognito as the Chupacabra, he gets shot by Miguel.
-And Miguel is talking with Brad's daughter, Anna over the radio, who encourages Miguel to keep shooting.
+All the while, Miguel is talking with Brad's daughter Anna over the radio, who encourages Miguel to keep shooting.

 - Cool Big Sister: Anna seems to have an Annoying Younger Sibling, but she's actually pretty playful about it.

 - Hate Sink: Anna's parents Brad and Carol are real pieces of work.
-Part of the founding family of Furlough, they're more concerned about their status, and their disdain of Hispanics in their town, than they are about the chupacabra attacks in their town.
+Part of the founding family of Furlough, they're more concerned about their status, and their disdain for the Hispanic citizens in their town, than they are about the chupacabra attacks.
 Carol is constantly heckling Brad about their lack of wealth, despite them being well off all things considered; Brad takes advantage of the chupacabra attacks for his plan to kill Anna's boyfriend Miguel, simply because he's Mexican-American.
 They two also half-ass their empathy towards Brad's traumatized uncle when his son is killed by the chupacabra, with Carol making it a matter of inheritance.
 This makes Brad getting shot by Miguel (at Anna's encouragement no less) and being mauled by the chupacabra all the more amusing to watch.

 - Laser-Guided Karma: Brad spends the movie planning to kill Miguel, Anna's boyfriend, and prepares a coyote skin suit to carry out the deed.
 When he attempts to take this plan into action, he is mistaken for the Chupacabra and shot by Miguel (with Anna encouraging him over the radio no less).
-When he flees, the blood and coyote skin attracts the Chupacabra which mauls him.
-Subverted as he survives.
+When he flees, the blood and coyote skin attracts the Chupacabra, which mauls him.

 - Shameless Fanservice Girl: Jill, who dresses rather immodestly while she and Anna are planning to hunt the chupacabra and during the climax, she tries to distract it by flashing it.